 To set DMX control values for each palette button, highlight the entry in the palette definition list and enter the values in the value fields to the right of the palette list.
 Note that the labels describing each values corresponds to the value types defined for the palette and change dynamically with the value types selected.
-If a particular button does not have the same or all the functions of other buttons, e.g. if the open gobo does not have values for rotation or index just leave the field blank.
-Then, when selecting open gobo on the fixture control the rotation and index functions will not be available.
-When the values have been entered, click Set Palette Values.

-Right-click the palette list to access the palette popup men:
+If a particular button does not have the same or all the functions of other buttons, i.e. the open gobo does not have values for rotation or index just leave the field blank; then, when selecting open gobo on the fixture control the functions will not be available.
+When the values have been entered, click the Set Palette Values button.
+Right-click the palette list to access the palette right-click popup menu.